vasilakisfil/Introspected-REST/README.md

 However, it should also be noted that the Media Types and the content negotiation in general, are not restricted to HTTP only.
-Although HTTP is one of the most popular network protocols today, the same logics could be applied in other (mostly text-based) protocols like SIP, CoAP, QUIC etc.
+Although HTTP is one of the most popular application network protocols today, the same logics could be applied in other (mostly text-based) protocols like SIP, CoAP, QUIC etc.

 To sum up, the application level semantics are defined by the Media Type requested and should not be tightly coupled to the semantics of the